Ifrahtariq2/Ifrahtariq2/README.md

 <h1 align="center">Ifrah Tariq</h1>
 <h2 align="center">Aspiring Software Engineer</h2>

 I’m a dedicated coder, immersed in the world of data structures and algorithms.
-My goal: to craft innovative solutions and drive technological advancement.
+My goal is to craft innovative solutions and drive technological advancement.
 I thrive on challenges, constantly seeking new horizons in the dynamic realm of computer science.
 <div align="center">